TheMaccabees/ctf-writeups/GoogleCTF2022/SegfaultLabyrinth/README.md

 ### Observation: the stack is messy

-If we go back to the original challenge binary, we can observe an interesting fact: by examining closely the stack contents just before branching to our shellcode, we are surprised to see there are some "leftovers": as `[rsp-0x28]` (which is unallocated stack space) - we see there is a pointer to our flag!
+If we go back to the original challenge binary, we can observe an interesting fact: by examining closely the stack contents just before branching to our shellcode, we are surprised to see there are some "leftovers": at `[rsp-0x28]` (which is unallocated stack space) - we see there is a pointer to our flag!

 ![](pics/gdb.png)

 We assume this is some unallocated-stack artifact that was left there after the `fread` call that read the flag.

-This is very news good to us, as it makes all the labyrinth stuff useless, assuming we can find and read from the stack.
+Those are very news good to us, as it makes all the labyrinth stuff useless in hiding the flag - assuming we can find the stack and read from it this pointer.